bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

    |#|
    |#|  DUCTF{you_aced_the_quiz!_have_a_gold_star_champion}"
 ```
-- [x] Drink something :tada:
+- [x] Drink something <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji>
 After this struggle our first clear and fresh water

 ### Lessons Learned

 This journey made us realized that on our skill page 2 points in programming and 1 point in google was not the best start for.
-So our dwarf needs to get back in his cave to start learning more :snake:.
+So our dwarf needs to get back in his cave to start learning more <g-emoji class="g-emoji" alias="snake" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f40d.png">🐍</g-emoji>.
 Side Note: Gandalf went missing.
 Hopefully our first writeup may help someone to level up and make this world a safer place.
 ROFL

 # Bad Bucket